orange-cloudavenue/terraform-provider-cloudavenue/docs/data-sources/vdc_group.md

 subcategory: "vDC (Virtual Datacenter)"
 description: |-
   The cloudavenue_vdc_group data source allows you to retrieve informations about an existing VDC Group.
+  !> Resource deprecated The resource has renamed to cloudavenue_vdcg https://registry.terraform.io/providers/orange-cloudavenue/cloudavenue/latest/docs/data-sources/vdcg, it will be removed in the version v0.30.0 of the provider.
 ---

 # cloudavenue_vdc_group (Data Source)

 The `cloudavenue_vdc_group` data source allows you to retrieve informations about an existing VDC Group.

+ !> **Resource deprecated** The resource has renamed to [`cloudavenue_vdcg`](https://registry.terraform.io/providers/orange-cloudavenue/cloudavenue/latest/docs/data-sources/vdcg), it will be removed in the version `v0.30.0` of the provider.

 ## Example Usage